M1R4B3L/Research-Audio-Bible/docs/README.md

 [PlayOnLoop](https://www.playonloop.com/royalty-free-music/)

-# Naming and Folder Organization
+# 4.Naming and Folder Organization

 Organizating your audio is crucial for your group, the programmer have to know which audio should be used, at what time and how is it going to be applied in the game.
 A good naming and folder structe will make the aspects mentioned before easier to complete.